EmEmArBee/Hermes-Manager/README.md

-# Hermes-Manager
+# ⚡ hermes-manager

-An interactive TUI manager for [Hermes] (https://github.com/nousresearch/hermes-agent) — built with `whiptail`, zero dependencies beyond what ships with Debian/Ubuntu.
+An interactive TUI manager for [Hermes](https://github.com/nousresearch/hermes-agent) — built with `whiptail`, zero dependencies beyond what ships with Debian/Ubuntu.

 Stop copy-pasting commands.
 Navigate everything from one clean menu.